 Why You'll Love Hermits

-Hermit cookies with molasses are delicious.
-Full of cinnamon, molasses, and winter spices such as cloves, ginger and nutmeg, these cookies are a cousin to gingerbread cookies and molasses cookies alike and are a delight to bake.
+- Hermit cookies with molasses are full of cinnamon, molasses, and winter spices such as cloves, ginger and nutmeg.

-They are nourishing.
-Using apple sauce for eggs, no oil, and a mix of whole wheat flour and all purpose, these cookies are full of fiber and protein, potassium, and very high in iron.
+- My recipe is healthier, low in oil and egg free.
+Using applesauce for eggs, no oil, and a mix of whole wheat flour and all purpose, these cookies are full of fiber and protein, potassium, and very high in iron.

-Flour - I used a mix of whole wheat and all purpose and sometimes use gluten-free all purpose.
+- Flour - I used a mix of whole wheat and all purpose, or use gluten-free all purpose flour to make them gluten free.

-Brown sugar - I use coconut palm sugar which is a healthier brown sugar but regular brown sugar is also fine.
+- Brown sugar - I use coconut sugar to make the hermit cookies refined sugar free, but regular light or dark brown sugar is also fine.

-Molasses - This syrup is dark and smokey in flavor, and brings on the quintessential gingerbread flavors.
+- Molasses - This syrup is dark and smokey in flavor, and brings on the quintessential gingerbread flavors.
 Molasses comes in three flavors, black strap, light, and dark.
 All three can contain sulfur, but I try to buy dark and unsulphured for a better flavor.
-Some brands call this version "original."
+Some brands call this version "Original."
+Grandmas is my favorite brand.

-Spices - I chose winter spices such as cloves, cinnamon, ginger, and allspice.
+- Spices - Winter spices such as cloves, cinnamon, ginger, and allspice.

 See the recipe card at the bottom for full information on ingredients and quantities.